sudo-self/Rpi-shairport-sync/AIRPLAY2.md

 * A version of the [FFmpeg](https://www.ffmpeg.org) library with an AAC decoder capable of decoding Floating Planar -- `fltp` -- material.
 There is a guide [here](TROUBLESHOOTING.md#aac-decoder-issues-airplay-2-only) to help you find out if your system has it.
 * An audio output, for example an ALSA device (or `sndio` in FreeBSD).
 The device must be capable of running at 44,100 frames per second.
 You can use an `sps-alsa-explore`](https://github.com/mikebrady/sps-alsa-explore) to test the suitability of hardware ALSA audio devices on your device.
 Other backends continue to work as with "classic" Shairport Sync.
+- Multiple instances of the AirPlay 2 version of Shairport Sync can not be hosted on the same system.
+It seems that AirPlay 2 clients are confused by having multiple AirPlay 2 players at the same IP addresses.

 ## Guides
 * A building guide is available at [BUILD.md](BUILD.md).